StateSpaceModels/ssm/README.md

 Pull requests are welcome for a .gyp file and windows support!

-Note, we also recomend that you install [jsontool](http://trentm.com/json/)
+We also recomend that you install [jsontool](http://trentm.com/json/)

     npm install -g jsontool

 Tests
 =====